 What About the Treadmill?

-The treadmill for sale is one of those pieces of equipment that doesn’t often see innovation.
+The treadmill is one of those pieces of equipment that doesn’t often see innovation.
 It’s also one piece of equipment that many people invest a lot of money in for their home use.

 But for those who enjoy the benefits of a treadmill, what about something like the curved treadmill?
 Is it really worth looking at getting one instead of the traditional motorized treadmill?